"Objectives for the composition of the Supervisory Board of Ahlers AG

 - the size and structure of the company,

 - the scope of the company’s international activity as well as

 - the company’s stock market listing and

 - its current shareholder structure

-the Supervisory Board of Ahlers AG decided, on December 9, 2010, to aim for the following objectives regarding its composition:
+the Supervisory Board of Ahlers AG decided, on December 7, 2017, to work towards the following objectives regarding its composition:

 (2) The Supervisory Board should have at least one member that is independent as defined in section 100 para.
 5 of the German Stock Corporation Act (AktG) and has expert knowledge in the fields of accounting or annual audit.

 (3) The Supervisory Board shall have at least one other member that is independent as defined in clause 5.4.2 sentence 2 of the German Corporate Governance Code (DCGK), i.e. that has no professional or personal relationship with the company, its bodies, a controlling shareholder or a company related to the latter which could give rise to a material, non-temporary conflict of interests.
 The Supervisory Board is of the opinion that employee representatives should not be deemed to be dependent per se but that the circumstances of each individual case are relevant.

 (4) The Supervisory Board shall have no member that sits on one of the organs or performs an advisory function at a major competitor of the company or the Group.

 (5) No more than two former members of the Management Board shall sit on the Supervisory Board.